 Online poker and casino games are available.
-No Limit Texas Hold’em, Fixed Limit Texas Hold’em and Pot Limit Omaha are the only poker games available.
+No Limit Texas Hold’em, Fixed Limit Texas Hold’em, Pot Limit Omaha, Pot Limit Omaha High/Low, Seven Card Stud and Seven Card Stud are spread.
 Casino games include Jacks or Better video poker, roulette, blackjack and 13 different slot titles.

 Delaware Horse Racing

 Delaware has three horse tracks.
 These tracks are Delaware Downs, Dover Downs, and Harrington.
 In addition to the live races, the tracks offer off track betting on simulcast races.
 As track revenue declined in the 1990’s, the track owners convinced the state to expand gambling.
 In 1995, they received their wish.
 The Delaware Video Lottery was born.
 Video lottery is only allowed at the three tracks in Delaware.
 No other establishments can offer video lottery.

 Delaware has a unique video lottery compared to other states that offer video lottery.
 Delaware’s video lottery is the state’s casino industry.
 Located only at the state’s three horse racing tracks, players are offered a wide variety casino games that resemble what would be a standard casino in any other state.
 The only difference between Delaware and most other states is that the state controls all of the casino style gambling without competition.
 Delaware requires all video lottery players to be at least 21 years of age.